equinix/ansible-collection-equinix/examples/layer2/README.md

 ## Overview

-The [Metal playbook](metal.yml) creates a new project, a VLAN, a VRF, a VRF Metal Gateway, and a device, converts the device to [hybrid bonded mode](https://deploy.equinix.com/developers/docs/metal/layer2-networking/overview/#network-configuration-types), and then creates a Metal-billed VRF interconnection and configures BGP peering settings on the interconnection's virtual circuit.
+The [pre-Fabric playbook](pre_fabric.yml) creates a new project, a VLAN, a VRF, a VRF Metal Gateway, and a device, converts the device to [hybrid bonded mode](https://deploy.equinix.com/developers/docs/metal/layer2-networking/overview/#network-configuration-types), and then creates a Metal-billed VRF interconnection and configures BGP peering settings on the interconnection's virtual circuit.

 Manual intervention is needed in order to finish setting up the interconnection and accept the Direct Connect request in AWS.

-The [AWS playbook](aws.yml) creates a new VPC, a VPC endpoint for S3, and a Virtual Private Gateway attached to the specified Direct Connect.
+The [post-Fabric playbook](post_fabric.yml) creates a new VPC, a VPC endpoint for S3, and a Virtual Private Gateway attached to the specified Direct Connect, and configures BGP peering between the Direct Connect and your Metal VRF.

 ## Prerequisites